 Upon admission, each student will be assigned an advisor by the Graduate Admissions and Program Committee.
 This advisor will normally be a faculty member at the University to which the student is admitted.
-Applications, including all letters of reference, transcripts and other required information, will be accepted up to February 1.
+Applications, including all letters of reference, transcripts and other required information, will be accepted up to April 1.
+Applications for scholarship consideration will be accepted up to January 31.